 Social anxiety treatment begins when an individual recognizes and acknowledges that he or she is suffering from the condition.
 To know if you have social anxiety, take this simple social anxiety test and answer truthfully.

 Do you currently suffer from, or have you recently experienced, the following:

 - Fear of social situations in which you are exposed to unfamiliar people or possible scrutiny by others

 - In social situations, fear you will act in a way (or show anxiety symptoms) that will cause embarrassment

-- Exposure to feared social situation provokes anxiety and/or panic
+- Exposure to a feared social situation provokes anxiety and/or panic

 - You recognize your social fear to be excessive or unreasonable

 - Avoidance or dread of feared social situation